DEWETRON/pyDmdReader/README.md

 This will automatically install numpy, which is also needed.

-Do NOT install these packages using "apt".
+Do NOT install these packages using `apt`.
 These are outdated and incompatible with pyDmdReader.

 # Example usage